Primary Support Person/Carer Statement

 Introduce the person with young onset Parkinson’s and their current situation, year diagnosed, symptoms that affect daily life, current treatments e.g., do they still work and help you care for children?
 Have they had to cut back on work hours to fit in early intervention strategies like exercise, appointments and other therapies.

-3. Type of Disability:
+3. Type of disability:

 Give an overview of young onset Parkinson’s and its impacts on you and your family.
 Parkinson’s is a progressive, whole-body, neurodegenerative disorder that affects movement, mood, sleep, mobility, cognition and daily functioning.
 The non-motor symptoms are often more bothersome than the classic motor symptoms.